 Learn more by signing up for our free webinar

 Prohibited categories and debarred suppliers are important considerations when it comes to card misuse, abuse, and fraud.
-Sign up below for our Fighting Corporate Credit Card Fraud: A Back-to-Basics Overview webinar on Wednesday, October 30, 2024, 10AM CST.
-We will be highlighting fraud, misuse, and abuse in corporate credit card fraud, but with tools, tips, and tricks at your disposal to get ahead of it, along with examples of what we’ve seen over the years in the industry.
-In the spirit of Halloween, our presenter will be donning his Sherlock Holmes-inspired hat and magnifying glass.
-You don’t want to miss it.
-Hope to see you there!
-And even if you’re reading this blog post after it passes, a recording of the event will be made available below.
+View the recording below for our Fighting Corporate Credit Card Fraud: A Back-to-Basics Overview webinar.
+We highlighted fraud, misuse, and abuse in corporate credit card fraud, but with tools, tips, and tricks at your disposal to get ahead of it, along with examples of what we’ve seen over the years in the industry.

 Read the rest of the ‘Back to Basics’ series